Skin Care FAQ’s

 Preparing for Waxing

 Let the hair grow out to about a half-inch above the skin.
 If hairs are too short, the wax won’t adhere strongly enough to pull them out.
 Refrain from taking a shower or bath before the treatment.
 Soaking the hair will soften it, allowing it to break more easily and making waxing less effective.
 Do not apply lotion to the skin before your waxing session.
+Do exfoliate and moisturize 24 hours before your waxing appointment.

 What to Expect

 An antiseptic lotion may be applied to cleanse the area first.
-Some estheticians apply a light dusting of baby powder to be sure the skin is dry before applying the wax.

 If hard wax is being used, a thicker amount of warm wax is applied and allowed to dry.
 No cloth strip is applied.
 The wax is flicked to allow the esthetician to grip it, and it is then pulled off quickly in the opposite direction of hair growth.